-2016 Change 2015
+2017 Change 2016

 (in thousands)

-Research and development \$5,065 7.7% \$4,701
+Research and development \$6,896 36.2% \$5,065

-Percentage of net sales 21.6% 21.4%
+Percentage of net sales 20.3% 21.6%

-Research and development ("R&D") expense increased \$364,000 for the year ended December 31, 2016 compared to 2015.
-The increase was primarily related to higher recruiting and related compensation and benefits, intellectual property patent filings, and depreciation costs offset in part by lower R&D material costs.
+Research and development ("R&D") expense increased \$1.8 million for the year ended December 31, 2017 compared to 2016.
+The increase was primarily related to higher employee related costs, contract labor, R&D material, incentive and stock based compensation, offset in part by lower recruiting.

 We believe it is essential to invest in R&D to significantly enhance our existing products and to create new products as markets develop and technologies change.
 In addition to product development, a significant part of R&D spending is on creating software and support for new devices introduced by the semiconductor companies.
 We are currently focusing our research and development efforts on strategic growth markets, including automotive electronics and IoT.
 We are developing technology to securely program new categories of semiconductors, including Secure Elements, Authentication Chips, and Secure Microcontrollers.
-We plan to deliver new programming technology and automated handling systems for managed and secure programming in the manufacturing environment and extending the capabilities and support for our programmer architecture.
+We delivered new programming technology and automated handling systems for managed and secure programming in the manufacturing environment and extending the capabilities and support for our programmer architecture.
 Our R&D spending fluctuates based on the number, type, and the development stage of our product initiatives and projects.